 Spending 3 days in Sarasota is the perfect way to chill out on Florida’s Gulf Coast.
 It’s so beautiful and so super relaxing, but close enough to Tampa and St. Pete for when you really crave that big city traffic.

 Every time I go to Sarasota, I say I’m going to live there.
 Those powder white beaches!
 That sunshine!
 Those Amish pies!
 Actually, maybe it’s a good thing I’m so far away from such key lime-y indulgences.
-In the meantime, Hotels.com and I have teamed up to show you how to spend just a few days here at a time.
+In the meantime, I’ll just show you how to spend just a few days here at a time.

 3 Days in Sarasota